keithrbennett/keithrbennett.github.io/_posts/2015-11-07-the-case-for-nested-methods-in-ruby.md

 is never communicated by the code; the reader has to discover that for him/herself.

-The number of possible interactions among the instance methods is one of many measures of our software&#8217;s complexity.
+The number of possible interactions among the instance methods is one of many measures of our software's complexity.
 The number of possible instance method interactions is `(method_count * (method_count) - 1)`.
 Using this formula, a class with 10 methods will have a complexity of 90.
 If 4 of those methods are used by only 1 other method, and we could move them inside those methods, the complexity would plummet